• Skip to primary navigation

 Switch to All Files Type

-6. Once the Files are visible, select hosts file and click on the Open button.
+5. Once Files in the “etc” folder are visible, select the Hosts File and click on the Open button.

 Open Hosts File in Notepad